ApiLogicServer/app_fiddle/readme.md

 Use the [```Detailed Tutorial```](3.%20ApiLogicProject_Logic/Tutorial.md) to further explore this app.

 As shown above, it's easy to create projects with a single command.
-To help you explore, ApiLogicServer provides several prepackaged sqlite databases.
+To help you explore, ApiLogicServer provides several pre-installed sqlite databases.
 For example, create a project for this 1 table database:

 ```bash
 cd /workspaces/app_fiddle